GizmoQuest/DeSciOS/README.md

 * 🌐 `http://localhost:6080/vnc.html` → Full Linux desktop in browser (use the password you set during build)

 > **Security Note**: For production use, always set a custom password during build using `--build-arg PASSWORD=your_secure_password`.
-The default password is for development purposes only.
+The default password `vncpassword` is for development purposes only.

 ---